NinjaServ/ToDoApp/README.md

 # ToDoApp
 A simple ToDo List application project for creating, reading, updating, and deleting ToDo events.
 The events have a task description and a details field.
 The events are assigned due dates.

 This application uses the *Prism Library* for providing MVVM design pattern for the data domain, code logic, and the UI Interface; and to provide navigation between functional views in the application.
-The ToDo list data is stored in a local file in JSON format; storage is in the application's directory, in a subfolder named Data.
+The ToDo list data is stored in a local file in JSON format; storage is in the application's directory, in a subfolder named _Data_.

 ## Application Framework
 - Prism 6 Library